Kaaz/DiscordBot/readme.md

 Give a user a warning

-Accessible though: warn
+Accessible through: warn

 Usable in public channels

 #### Usage